 Each year the Greater Naples Leadership Distinguished Leadership Award Committee selects for Board approval the GNL alumnus whose contributions to the community best exemplify the mission of GNL.
-This year the Committee has selected and the Board has approved giving the Distinguished Leadership Award to Jim Barton (Class XIV).
+In 2020 the Committee has selected and the Board has approved giving the Distinguished Leadership Award to Jim Barton (Class XIV).

 Building a senior center in an impoverished area had long been a dream of many local nonprofits, but Jim Barton turned that wish into a reality.

 The original concept of Collier Senior Resources (CSR) came from a study conducted by the Community Foundation of Collier County and the Women’s Philanthropic Network (now the Women’s Foundation of Collier County).
 This study determined that seniors were the neediest and most underserved group of adults in Collier County, and Collier Senior Resources opened their doors in 2010.